-Transit Expansion and Fare-Free Service: Commissioner Denson has been advocating for fare-free bus service since his run for mayor in 2014.
+Transit Expansion and Zero-Fare Service: Commissioner Tim Denson has been championing zero-fare bus service since his run for mayor in 2014.
 It was finally implemented in 2021.
-As the President of Athens for Everyone, he successfully pushed for Sunday bus service, and a route along US-29 (currently in service as route #30).
+As the President of Athens for Everyone, he successfully advocated for Sunday bus service and a route along US-29 (currently in service as route #30).

-Criminal Justice Reform: After taking office, one of Denson’s first priorities was pay inmates in the local state prison for their labor (however, this has been blocked by the state government).
-He was instrumental in the end of cash bail for local ordinances, which happened in Athens on June 4, 2019.
+Criminal Justice Reform: After taking office, one of Denson’s first priorities was to pay inmates in the state prison for their labor (however, this has been blocked by the state government).
+He was instrumental in the end of cash bail for local ordinances, which happened in Athens in 2019.
 He also promised a citizen’s “criminal justice task force” during his 2018 campaign (something which is currently in development) and the decriminalization of cannabis, which is being blocked by ACC Solicitor General C. R. Chisholm.

 Civil Rights: As a citizen advocate, Denson was highly involved in the push for a civil rights committee.
-This body was formed by the local government in 2019.
-As commissioner, he has been pushing for comprehensive civil rights legislation for years and by 2021 he was successful.
+This effort finally succeeded in 2021.
+He also advocated for comprehensive civil rights legislation for years and by 2021 he was successful.
 In 2019, Denson was the primary author of a resolution supporting the Latinx community.